ZoneMinder/zoneminder/docs/installationguide/ubuntu.rst

         add-apt-repository ppa:iconnor/zoneminder-1.32

-    If you are on trusty, you may want to add both, as there are some packages for dependencies included in the old ppa.
+    If you are on Trusty or Xenial, you may want to add both, as there are some packages for dependencies included in the old ppa.

 Update repo and upgrade.